gaxmann/gordonssunclock/README.md

 **Reconnect to your local, natural time.**

-The app is free, shows no ads, and collects no data.
+The app is free, shows no ads, and is privacy-friendly.
 It's simply a gift from me to the world.

 For more visual impressions and a detailed description in German, check out the Play Store page.